AriasaProp/TechnoWar/README.md

 Internet implementation: not yet.

 ### Other
 Not yet.

 ## Dependencies
-Thanks for
-- @nothings for stb/stb_image as png image decompressor
+- @nothings for stb/stb_image
-- @dharani811 for bmfont/bmfont as .fnt parser
+- @dharani811 for bmfont/bmfont

 ## License
 This project has maded by myself.